Search for:

 Author

-Since August 2021, Alex has been the co-chair of the ABA Section of International Law’s Export Controls & Economic Sanctions Committee.
+Between August 2021 and August 2023, Alex was the co-chair of the ABA Section of International Law’s Export Controls & Economic Sanctions Committee.
 Prior to that appointment, he served on the steering group and as a Vice Chair of the Committee, starting back in August 2011.
 Alex has organized multiple events regarding recent developments in US trade sanctions and export controls for the Committee.

 Author